snerpton/AdventOfCode2020/ReadMe.md

   where the row is made up of a password policy and password delimited my a `:` character.
 A policy of `1-3 a` indicates `a` must be used 1-3 times in the password.
 The first and last passwords are valid, but the second one isn't valid as `b` doesn't occur 1-3 times in `cdefg`.

+ - Requirement: How many passwords are valid according to their policies?